 - Second, the parable is applied (vv.
 7-9).
 Following his dramatic “You are the man!” in which the trap is sprung, Nathan, after delivering a prophetic oracle complete with the messenger formula, “Thus says the LORD,” asks why David has “despised” all that God has done for him.

 - Finally, the parable has its intended effect (vv.
 10-13).
 After a reiteration of the messenger formula, Nathan announces punishments that correspond to David’s sins and set the narrative agenda for the rest of 2 The judge who anointed the first two kings of Israel More: putting Uriah to the sword means the sword will not leave his house (that is, David’s unborn son, as well as Amnon, Absalom, and Adonijah will all die, v.
 10); taking Uriah’s wife means his own wives will be taken (by The son of King David who tried to usurp David's throne.
 More, 2 Samuel 16:21-22; vv.
 11-12).

 Through these dire announcements the parable has its intended effect: David repents, “I have sinned against the LORD” (v.
 13a).

 This repentance, this admission of guilt, is what separates David from Saul, whose several transgressions were certainly of a lesser magnitude than David’s smashing of the second tablet of the Decalogue.
-There will be punishment, there will be heartache, but there is also hope where there is confession.
+There will be punishment, there will be heartache, but there is also hope where there is confession and repentance.